Center for Research in Biological Chemistry and Molecular Materials (CIQUS)

 dendrimer

-These pages are devoted to disseminate research activities carried out at the University of Santiago de Compostela and coordinated by an associate professor (Mercedes Torneiro) and an assistant professor (Antonio Rumbo) of the Department of Organic Chemistry of the Faculty of Chemistry, and a full professor of the Department of Physical Chemistry, and member of the Center for Research in Biological Chemistry and Molecular Materials (CIQUS, Massimo Lazzari).
+These pages are devoted to disseminate research activities carried out at the University of Santiago de Compostela and coordinated by a full professor of the Department of Physical Chemistry, and member of the Center for Research in Biological Chemistry and Molecular Materials (CIQUS, Massimo Lazzari).

 Selected recent results and events